 - 2.2.1 The procedure is performed with the patient under general anaesthesia.
 An incision is made in the posterior wall of the vagina and a small puncture incision is made in each buttock.
-A tape (mesh) is introduced through one buttock and, using a tunnelling device (guided by a finger through the vaginal incision), the tape is passed around the rectum.
-The tape is then passed up the side of the vagina, across the top, and down the other side, and out through the incision in the other buttock.
-The tape is sutured to the top of the vagina to act as a tension-free sling that aims to suspend the vaginal vault. - 2.2.2 This procedure can be combined with a hysterectomy or surgery for stress urinary incontinence, such as a suburethral sling placement. - 2.2.3 Several different types of synthetic and biological mesh are available, which vary in structure and in their physical properties such as absorbability.
+A tape (mesh) is introduced through one buttock incision and, using a tunnelling device (guided by a finger through the vaginal incision), the tape is passed around the rectum.
+The tape is then passed up the side of the vagina, across the top and down the other side, and then out through the incision in the other buttock.
+The tape is sutured to the top of the vagina and acts as a tension-free sling to suspend the uterus in its natural position. - 2.2.2 This procedure can be combined with hysterectomy or surgery for stress urinary incontinence, such as a suburethral sling placement. - 2.2.3 Several different types of synthetic and biological mesh are available, which vary in structure and in their physical properties, such as absorbability.